DionJChapman/Localization-Internationalization-Editor/README.md

   - This sets how to write keys to the files valid methods are **no change**, *camelCase*, *Capalize*, *lowercase*, *UPPERCASE*.
 Both camelCase and Capalize requires spaces when typing the key.
 The default value is *no change*.
     - `i18n-l10n-editor.keyCaseStyle: "no change"`
 - **i18n-l10n-editor.sortKeyTogether**
   - Sort files and the editor so that key and @key will be kept together.
-The default value is false.
+The default value is true.
-    - `i18n-l10n-editor.sortKeyTogether: false`
+    - `i18n-l10n-editor.sortKeyTogether: true`
 - **i18n-l10n-editor.autoTranslateNewLanguage**
   - This will auto translate any new translations files added to the editor.
 It requires the translations to be added.
 The default value is *false*.
     - `i18n-l10n-editor.autoTranslateNewLanguage: false`